zenglenn42/CityMatch/README.md

 ![alt](docs/img/harm-to-table.png)

-Sure, I can see all the column headers now, but there's room for just _one_ row of city data, frustrating one's ability to make proximate comparisons to other cities.
+Sure, I can see all the column headers now, but there's room for just ***one*** row of city data, frustrating my ability to make proximate comparisons to other cities.
 Plus the scroll region is so small, it's almost too annoying to use.

 Basically, my phone's browser is consuming some of those ```100vw x 100vh``` viewport units with screen elements such as smart-search windows and bottom toolbars, exacerbating some tone-deaf design choices I'm defaulting to on mobile.